Summer's Almost Here—Do You Know How to Use a Barbecue?

-Setting up a charcoal grill can be intimidating: It’s hot, it can get kind of messy if you’re not prepared, and it’s unfamiliar to lots of home cooks.
-But with a little know-how you’ll be grilling with confidence all summer long.
+Setting up a charcoal grill can be intimidating: it’s hot, it can get messy if you’re not prepared, and it’s unfamiliar to lots of home cooks.
+But with a little know-how, you’ll be grilling with confidence all summer long.

-When you purchase your grill, go ahead and pick up a chimney starter as well.
-They’re the easiest, and tidiest, way to get your coals hot without nasty smelling and tasting lighter fluid.
-Add a pair of long tongs to your cart, a grill brush for cleaning those grates, and a long spatula for turning burgers and fish filets.
+When you purchase your grill, go ahead and pick up a chimney starter ($23; amazon.com) as well.
+They’re the easiest and tidiest way to get your coals hot without nasty smelling and tasting lighter fluid.
+Add a pair of long tongs ($16; amazon.com) to your cart, a grill brush ($10; amazon.com) for cleaning those grates, and a long spatula ($15; amazon.com) for turning burgers and fish filets.
 That trio often comes with the grill but double check as you’ll use them literally every time you grill.
-Throw in a pair of heat safe gloves and you’re basics are covered.
+Throw in a pair of heat safe gloves and your basics are covered.

-A few other things that are nice to have on hand: a long handled lighter for starting the coals in the chimney, a big roll of heavy duty foil, and a grill cover.
+A few other things that are nice to have on hand: a long handled lighter for starting the coals in the chimney, a big roll of heavy duty foil, and a grill cover ($16; amazon.com).
 The covers are often sold separately but they’re key to keeping your grill in good shape through summer and beyond.

-Grilling is the kind of thing that takes a few tries to get the hang of.
+Last word: barbecuing is the kind of thing that takes a few tries to get the hang of.
 But, like riding a bike, once you learn, you’ll never forget.
-For more grilling tips and tricks, don’t miss our comprehensive guide on How to Grill Anything.
+For more grilling tips and tricks, don’t miss our comprehensive guide to How to Grill Anything.